Benjamin Sanford

 Lucy Nolan joined Becket as a development associate in October 2012.
 Prior to Becket, Lucy worked in various DC-area nonprofit organizations, in positions ranging from administrative to policy research.
 She earned a B.A. in Liberal Arts from Thomas Aquinas College in Southern California.

 Outside of work, Lucy enjoys learning languages and traveling.
-She grew up in Atlanta, Georgia, and now lives in northern Virginia with her husband and children.
+She grew up in Atlanta, Georgia, and now lives with her husband and children.

 Lori Windham